Conejos, Colorado

-Conejos is an unincorporated town, a post office, a census-designated place (CDP), and the county seat of Conejos County, Colorado, United States.
+Conejos (Spanish for "rabbits") is an unincorporated town, a post office, a census-designated place (CDP), and the county seat of Conejos County, Colorado, United States.
 The Conejos post office has the ZIP Code 81129.
-At the United States Census 2010, the population of the Conejos CDP was 58, while the population of the 81129 ZIP Code Tabulation Area was 156 including adjacent areas.
-Conejos is the only unincorporated county seat in the State of Colorado.
+At the United States Census 2020, the population of the Conejos CDP was 46.
+Conejos is the last unincorporated county seat in the State of Colorado.

 History

-Conejos is a historic Hispanic settlement.
-Both the settlement and the county were initially named "Guadalupe".
+Conejos was settled in 1858 in what was then Taos County, New Mexico Territory.
 A major historical and architectural feature of Conejos is the Our Lady of Guadalupe Catholic Church, founded in 1858.
-The church was the first Roman Catholic parish in modern-day Colorado and was constructed by Spanish colonists from New Mexico.
+The church was the first Roman Catholic parish in modern-day Colorado and was constructed by Spanish colonists from Taos, New Mexico.

-The Conejos post office has been in operation since 1862.
+The Territory of Colorado was organized on February 28, 1861.
+On November 1, 1861, the Territorial Legislature created Guadaloupe County with the village of Guadalupe as the county seat.
+Six days later, the legislature changed the county name to Conejos County.
+Fearing flooding, the Conejos, Colorado Territory, post office opened on February 25, 1862, at a sight 3 ft higher across the Conejos River.
+In 1863, Conejos County moved its county seat 0.6 mi across the Conejos River to town of Conejos.

 Geography

 Conejos is located in southeastern Conejos County in the San Luis Valley.
 It is bordered to the south by the town of Antonito.
 U.S. Route 285 forms the eastern edge of the community and leads north 28 mi to Alamosa, Colorado, and south 31 mi to Tres Piedras, New Mexico.

-The Conejos CDP has an area of 1.254 km2, all land.
+At the 2020 United States Census, the Conejos CDP had an area of 1.254 km2, all land.